FormalTheology/GoedelGod/Formalizations/THF/README.md

 Goedel's Ontological Proof in TPTP THF
 ======================================

-%----Authors: Christoph Benzmueller and Bruno Woltzenlogel-Paleo

-%----July, 16 2013 (update on November 7, 2013)
+Authors: Christoph Benzmueller and Bruno Woltzenlogel-Paleo (July, 16 2013; update on November 7, 2013)

 We present a formalization and (partial) automation of Goedel's ontological argument in quantified modal logic KB (QML KB).
 QML KB is in